backdrop-contrib/image_effects/customactions/README.txt

 processed available in 2 variables: $image and $image_context.
 These variables are readily available in your snippet.

-$image is an associative array containing:
+$image is an object containing the following properties:
 - source: string, the source of the image, e.g. public://photo.jpg
 - info: array, example data:
    - width (int) 180